jonwalz/toolkit/README.md

 npm run build
 ```

-## API

-The server API is built with tRPC.
-You can find the API code in `src/server/api/trpc.ts`.
-If you want to modify the request context or create a new middleware or type of procedure, you can edit this file.

 ## Middleware

 The middleware is responsible for handling requests and responses.
 You can find the middleware code in `src/middleware.ts`.